amrvac/amrvac/doc/par.md

 ### Different TVD variants {#par_tvdvariants}

-Both `tvd` and `tvdlf` have a few variants, these can be set in the strings `typetvd` and `typeboundspeed`, with defaults 'roe' and 'Einfeldt', respectively.
+Both `tvd` and `tvdlf` have a few variants, these can be set in the strings `typetvd` and `typeboundspeed`, with defaults 'roe' and 'cmaxmean', respectively.
 The default `typetvd='roe'` is the fastest of the four upwind types.
 For the TVDLF, the 'cmaxmean' merely means whether the maximal physical propagation speed is determined as the maximum speed for the mean state based